-If written notice of complete withdrawal from the College, indicated by completion of an official withdrawal form, is received by the last business day prior to the first day of classes for that semester, 100 percent only of the total tuition for all courses in which one has registered will be refunded.
-If a notice of withdrawal is received through the first 14 calendar days of the semester, a 50 percent refund of tuition only will be granted both full-time and part-time students.
+If written notice of complete withdrawal from the College, indicated by completion of an official withdrawal form, is received by the last business day prior to the first day of classes for that semester, 100 percent of the total tuition, lab and studio fees for all courses in which one has registered will be refunded.
+If a notice of withdrawal is received through the first 14 calendar days of the semester, a 50 percent refund of tuition, lab and studio fees will be granted both full-time and part-time students.
 No refunds will be granted either full-time or part-time students beyond the 14th calendar day of the semester.
 No fees are refundable.